-What is unconscious bias?
+What is Unconscious Bias?

-Unconscious bias is where one person discriminates against another individual or group depending on their identity or social group (real or perceived), or their association to a particular group, without realising they are doing so.
+Unconscious bias is where one person discriminates against another individual or group depending on their identity or social group (real or perceived), or their association with a particular group, without realising they are doing so.

-For example, if we take an employee, John Doe, who is over 50 and has a manager, Jane Smith.
+For example, let’s take an employee, John Doe, who is over 50 and has a manager, Jane Smith.
 If Jane was to only offer training opportunities to workers who are under 30 because she believes they are a greater investment, that is not unconscious bias.
 That is Jane discriminating against John due to his age, even if Jane doesn’t realise that it is discrimination.

 One method some people use to acknowledge their own unconscious biases is to take an implicit-association test (IAT), such as those developed by Harvard University.

 First and foremost, you should cultivate an open and honest culture in which everyone feels comfortable speaking up about any experiences of discrimination.
-This will help you to reconsider any decisions your made in the past that may not have seemed discriminatory at the time but may have been the result of an unconscious bias.
+This will help you to reconsider any decisions you made in the past that may not have seemed discriminatory at the time but may have been the result of an unconscious bias.
 In turn, you will be more likely to spot it during future decision-making processes.

 A part of this is to slow down when making decisions.
 This bias is unconscious so if you really don’t take the time to elaborate on why you are making a particular decision you are far more likely to follow a discriminatory ‘gut instinct’.